Kalmy8/Obsidian-DS-Base/Теория вероятностей/variance.md

-measures how far are random variable outcomes are distributed around it's [[mathematical expectation]].
+measures how far are random variable outcomes are distributed around it's [mathematical expectation](mathematical%20expectation.md).

 For any random variable, the variance can be defined as:
 $$V(X) = E(X - E(X))^2 = E(X - \mu)^{2}$$